Welcome to the free 2024 RVU Calculator.

 As you may know, the AMA won’t let anyone freely distribute an RVU calculator that includes CPT codes without signing a limiting and expensive licensing agreement.
 In an abundance of caution and, because in our unhappy experience, the AMA interprets its rights (in our opinion) overly broadly, we created this free and legal tool to allow physicians to perform important RVU work.
 Those of you who have a CPT license - which should be any clinician or practice in the US who submits claims - can freely download the CPT data from CMS and place it in the calculator.

-The new spreadsheet is here. with the data that you can download from CMS to make a fairly sophisticated RVU calculator and payment analysis tool in about five minutes.
+The new spreadsheet is here (download it below), with the data that you can download from CMS to make a fairly sophisticated RVU calculator and payment analysis tool in about five minutes.
 This will allow you to fairly set your prices, analyze a payer contract, or double-check your expected payments.
 It also lets you perform a lot of other analysis tricks that the cool kids can figure out.

 Why do I do all this work, especially for free?
 Because I remain incensed that the very rule set used to determine what and how physicians are paid remains both obscure, obfuscated, and (partially) copyrighted and you either have to pay someone thousands of dollars for weak-ass software or super-nerd your way through it.
 Obviously, as part of PCC's mission as a Benefit Corporation, I prefer the latter method and am glad to share my work with you.
 At this point, 1000s of people download the calculator every year, across a broad range of specialties, and I haven't seen anyone else doing this work, so...